codesplinta/busser/README.md

-import * as React from 'react' import ReactDOM from 'react-dom' import axios from 'axios' import { EventBusProvider, HttpClientProvider } from 'busser' import './index.css';
+import * as React from 'react' import ReactDOM from 'react-dom' import axios from 'axios' import { EventBusProvider, HttpClientProvider } from 'react-busser' import './index.css';
 import registerServiceWorker from './registerServiceWorker';
 import App from './App'